SixArm/file-size/README.md

     export DU="/foo/du"
     file-size example.txt

-Using an environment variable can boost the speed of this script, because it can use the correct command first, rather than probing.

-For example a typical BSD or OSX system has a system `du` that doesn't have any option for `--apparent-size` or `--block-size`.

-On our systems, we install GNU `du` that does have these options, and we call the command `gdu`, and we set the environment variable:

-   export DU=/usr/local/bin/gdu
-   file-size example.txt

 We typically set our command variables in our /etc/environment file, and similar startup files such as our ~/.bashrc file and ~/.zshrc file, so our command variables are available for all of our shell scripts.

+## Environment variables for optimization

+Using an environment variable can boost the speed of this script, because it able to use the correct command first, rather than probing.

+For example, suppose your system command `wc` is very fast.

+You can use it this way:

+    export FILE_SIZE="wc -c"

+Now the script will prefer your system command.

 ## For OSX users